tdelacarrera/Stellaris-System-Swapper/README.md

 ## Usage

-1. Extract your `.sav` save file using a file extractor
+1. Open your save game.

-   You will get two files:
-   - `gamestate`
-   - `meta`

-3. Launch the application and open the extracted `gamestate` file.

-4. Enter the IDs of the two star systems you want to swap.
+2. Enter the IDs of the two systems you want to swap.

-5. Click **Swap**.
+3. Click **Swap**.

-7. (Optional) Click **Remove Exploration Data** to remove all exploration data.
+4. (Optional) Click **Remove Exploration Data** to remove all exploration data.
 This will restore Terra incognita across the entire galaxy, affecting all players.

-9. The tool will generate a new file named `gamestate_new` by default, with the modified systems.
+5. The tool will generate a new save game, with the modified systems.

-10. Rename `gamestate_new` to `gamestate`

-11. Repack the modified `gamestate` and original `meta` into a new `.zip` archive with a .sav extension.

-12. Place the modified `.sav` file back into your Stellaris save folder and load it in-game.

 ## ⚠️ Disclaimer